-Making alarm clocks for mobile operating systems like Android and iOS is some pretty serious business, as I’ve found out.
+Making alarm clocks for mobile operating systems like and iOS is some pretty serious business, as I’ve found out.
 If you don’t believe me, just do a quick search in your respective app store for “alarm clock”, and you’ll quickly notice that you’ll be scrolling for quite a while.
 Some alarm clocks are the same; some are pretty different.

 Then there are also those which take a completely different approach to getting you up in the morning (or evening, for those who happen to be working night shifts).
 I’ve received a friendly tip for an Android alarm clock app which takes a very unique but intriguing approach to the whole idea of motivation – using social pressure.